PHOENIX WRONGFUL DEATH ATTORNEY

 The person who brings the claim is required to distribute the claim to the appropriate people and in amounts that reflect the agreement of the family members.
 If an agreement can’t be reached, then the court decides the amount each family should receive.

-What damages are allowed in Arizona wrongful death claims?
+What damages are allowed in wrongful death cases?

 Generally, damages in wrongful death cases have two parts.
 The first part are damages for the losses suffered by the decedent.
 The second part are the damages for the losses of each individual family member.

 - The costs for the burial and funeral;

 - All medical bills incurred between the date of the accident and death, including emergency room bills;